Skip to main content

 The Fallen Queen

-Hansa Baisa had never imagined in her lifetime that she would see the princess of Jalore, the queen of Mewar in a dimly lit hut on the outskirts of her fort.
+Hansa Baisa had never imagined in her lifetime that she would see the princess of Jalore, the queen of Mewar, in a dimly lit hut on the outskirts of her fort.
 She felt anxious and guilty.
 She could not bow even when she wished to, for the maid who came with her knew that she was coming to meet a poor friend of hers who needed help.

 “You look just like you used to when we were children.”
 Maharani Jivanta Bai said with a smile.
 Hansa Bai looked up at her words, quick to realise the act and played along.
 “You look well too…” She lied.
 “Parvati Baisa.”
 Hansa was seeing Jivanta Bai for the first time in her life.
 She was nervous and weak on her knees.
-The queen of Mewar wore a simple cotton lehenga, with a bandhani dupatta and the room barely had any furniture.
+The queen of Mewar wore a simple cotton lehenga, with a bandhani dupatta, and the room barely had any furniture.
 Jivanta gestured at the only piece of furniture, a makeshift bed, and told Hansa to sit.
 Hansa ordered her maids to wait outside the door as she sat down, holding her breath.

 She was a little alarmed, sitting away from Jivanta as she shocked Hansa by pulling her hand.
 “Sit closer to me.”
 She said with a smile.
 “We haven’t met in ages.”
 Hansa nodded as her throat was dry.
-With trembling hands, she offered the food and clothes she had brought along with her and Jivanta held her hand almost reassuringly as she looked up in awe at the queen.
-Her face looked grim and her smile tired, her eyes looked sleepy and yet there was a radiance around her gracious presence.
+With trembling hands, she offered the food and clothes she had brought along with her, and Jivanta held her hand almost reassuringly as she looked up in awe at the queen.
+Her face looked grim and her smile tired, her eyes looked sleepy, and yet there was a radiance around her gracious presence.
 “Why did you not bring the children along?”
-Jaivanta spoke again perhaps because Hansa was silent.
+Jaivanta spoke again, perhaps because Hansa was silent.
 “How many do you have?”
 Hansa found her voice.
 She loved speaking about her children.

 “Three.
 Balwant is my only son who was born six months ago.
 He has learnt to sit up and respond now” She smiled.

 “What about your daughters?”
 Jaivanta inquired.
-Hansa was not sure whether it was for the act or the queen was genuinely interested.
+Hansa was not sure whether it was for the act or if the queen was genuinely interested.

 “Umm… There is Ajab… Ajbante.
 She is the eldest among my husband’s children.”
 Hansa smiled involuntarily.
 “She is now eleven.
 And the middle one is Ratnawati, she is five.
 My husband has more wives and sons from them…” Jivanta smiled.
 “Yours seems like a happy family.
 Are you his eldest?”
 Hansa nodded as she could sense the longing in Jivanta’s voice as she sighed.
-“Your daughters must be like your friends, I always wanted one.”
+“Your daughters must be like your friends.
+I always wanted one.”
 Jivanta smiled faintly.

 “Ajbante…She is my closest companion.
 She is very mature for her age.”
 Hansa stopped.
 Perhaps she was speaking more than the queen wanted her to.
-Jivanta did not seem displeased, but if she was she hid it well.
+Jivanta did not seem displeased, but if she was, she hid it well.

 “How about…” Hansa was not sure how to ask or if it would be deemed appropriate.
 “Um…”